 - DoM of 25 days or less is representative of seller’s markets experiencing strong demand from buyers

-- DoM of 25-75 days is representative of balanced markets where demand generally meets supply
+- Range of 25-75 days is representative of balanced markets where demand generally meets supply

-- DoM of 75 days or more is representative of a buyer’s market
+- 75 days or more is representative of a buyer’s market

 It is important to note that the DoM distribution for units and houses is slightly different.
 DoM for land sales has a distribution unique among all other segments.
 More on this below.